 Question Answer Marks 3(e) Against: The crime statistics are a social construction according to Interpretivists - they tell us more about the decisions made by those who compile the statistics than about the actual, real picture of crime.
 Crime statistics may not give a valid picture of crime because they can be manipulated by Government sources - political bias.
 Not all crime is reported by the public to the police, e.g. rape and embarrassment.
-Not every criminal act is thought of as criminal by the victim e.g. illegal music downloading; therefore it's not in the official statistics.
 Not all crimes that are reported by the public are recorded by the police, e.g. petty crime.
-Some social groups are more likely than others to be targeted by the police and so are more likely to be found committing criminal acts and therefore are more likely to be in the official crime statistics.
+Some social groups are more likely than others to be targeted by the police, e.g. petty crime.
+Some social groups are more likely to be found committing criminal acts and therefore are more likely to be found committing criminal acts and therefore are more likely to be in the official crime statistics.
 Not everyone is treated the same by the courts and so some social groups are more likely to be found guilty of a crime than others, e.g. chivalry thesis, institutional racism.
 Victim surveys reveal a different picture of crime than that seen in the crime statistics.
-Self-report studies show a different picture of offenders than that found in the crime statistics.
-The crime statistics hide a large dark figure of crime.
-White collar crimes and sexual crimes are notoriously underrepresented in the crime statistics (tip of the iceburg).
+Self-report studies show a different picture of offenders than that found in the crime statistics (tip of the iceburg).
 Other reasonable response.
-Band 1 (1-4) Answers in this band may be vague and largely based on common sense, showing limited knowledge of whether the official crime statistics show an accurate picture of crime.
+Band 0 No creditworthy response.
+Band 1 (1-4) Answers in this band may be vague and largely based on common sense, showing limited knowledge of whether the official crime statistics show an accurate picture of rime.
 Use of sociological terms or concepts is very unlikely.
-Responses may be short, undeveloped and one-sided, e.g. 'crime statistics are kept up to date'.
+Responses may be short, undeveloped and one-sided, e.g. crime statistics are kept up to date'.
 Lower in the band (1-2 marks), expect one or two weak points.
-Higher in the band (3-4 marks), candidates may offer more than two points or provide a weak definition of key terms, e.g. 'the official crime statistics are the official figures to show the number of crimes and offenders', as in the question.
+Higher in the band (3-4 marks), candidates may offer more than two points or provide a weak definition of key terms, e.g. the official crime statistics are the official crime statistics are different of crime statistics show an accurate picture o